Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Potential Penalties for Possession of THC

 Due to the differentiation between marijuana and THC, the penalties for possession of the two are far different.
-For instance, possession of marijuana under Texas Health and Safety Code § 481.121 is a Class B misdemeanor for less than two ounces and a Class A misdemeanor for between two and four ounces.
+For instance, possession of marijuana under Texas Health and Safety Code § 481.121.
+This is a Class B misdemeanor for less than two ounces.
+As well as a Class A misdemeanor for between two and four ounces.
 Possession of greater amounts of marijuana results in progressively higher levels of felony charges.

 On the other hand, possession of less than one gram of a THC oil, extract, or concentrate is a state jail felony under Texas Health and Safety Code § 481.116.
 A conviction for a state jail felony can result in a sentence of incarceration ranging from 180 days to two years.
 Likewise, possession of progressively more significant amounts of THC products will result in higher degrees of felony charges.